 - Eclipses aspecting Pluto: In each of us, there is a dark side.
 There are feelings that are unworthy of us – rage, jealousy, fear, covetousness.
 They weaken us, making us slaves to our emotions and to people who are more self-possessed.
 When eclipses aspect Pluto, we meet that dark self and the others who embody it for us, grappling with power and the need for control.

-Combine these descriptions to better understand the sensitive points in your own chart that will be awakened by the upcoming eclipses on October 18, 2013 (lunar eclipse at 25.46 Aries) and November 3, 2013 (solar eclipse at 11.16 Scorpio.
+Combine these descriptions to better understand the sensitive points in your own chart that will be awakened by the upcoming eclipses on August 7, 2017 (lunar eclipse at 15.25 Aquarius) and August 21, 2017 (solar eclipse at 28.53 Leo).
 If a planet in your birth chart, or the Ascendant/Midheaven, falls:

 © April Elliott Kent All rights reserved.